SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 Speech sounds are either sonorants or obstruents.
 Whether something is a sonorant is indicated by the distinctive feature [+son(orant)]

+TODO:

 A sonorant is a speech sound that is produced with continuous, non-turbulent airflow.
 Sonorants that are not voiced are existant but rare.
 Sonorants may be said to be made up of approximants in the wide sense and nasals.
 Sonorants may be said to be made up of approximants in the narrow sense, vowels, and nasals.

+#### obstruents

+TODO:

+An obstruent is a speech sound that is produced by obstructing airflow.
+For obstruents, the vocal tract is either completely closed or closed enough to create turbulence.
+All obstruents are consonants, but consonants may also be sonorants Obstruents are either plosives,  fricatives or affricates.

 ## phonetic production